 {"id": 0, "question": "when was the last time anyone was on the moon", "golden_answers": ["14 December 1972 UTC", "December 1972"], "meta_data": {}}{"id": 1, "question": "who wrote he ain't heavy he's my brother lyrics", "golden_answers": ["Bobby Scott", "Bob Russell"], "meta_data": {}}{"id": 2, "question": "how many seasons of the bastard executioner are there", "golden_answers": ["one", "one season"], "meta_data": {}}{"id": 3, "question": "when did the eagles win last super bowl", "golden_answers": ["2017"], "meta_data": {}}{"id": 4, "question": "who won last year's ncaa women's basketball", "golden_answers": ["South Carolina"], "meta_data": {}}

-In some cases, you may want to load not only the query and ground_truth fields, but also other information from the dataset — for example, pre-retrieved passage data.
+In some cases, we may not only need to load query and ground_truth fields, but also wish to use other information in the dataset, such as retrieved passage.

-You can extend other fields (such as cot, retrieved_passages, etc.) in the same way — simply add the corresponding key names both in the decorator’s output and in key_map.
+You can extend other fields (such as cot, retrieved_passages, etc.) in the same way, just add the corresponding key names synchronously in the decorator output and key_map.

-If you already have generated results (such as a pred field), you can use them with the Evaluation Server to perform quick evaluation.
+If you have generated results (such as the pred field), you can use it together with Evaluation Server to achieve rapid evaluation.

-The following example demonstrates how to add an id_ls field in the get_data function:
+The following example demonstrates how to add the id_ls field in the get_data function: